Project Description

 This homeowner approached this retrofit with the aim of reducing energy consumption and saving energy costs, improving the thermal comfort of their home, and reducing their GHG emissions.
 Following energuide assessment recommendations, they decided to increase the insulation on their exterior walls and then, once the heating load was reduced, electrify their heating equipment.

-To maintain the original brick of the home while increasing the insulation R value, holes were drilled into the exterior wythe (vertical sections of masonry that is one unit thick), and cellulose insulation was pumped into the cavity between the two wythes of brick.
+To maintain the original brick of the home while increasing the insulation R value, holes were drilled into the exterior wythe (outer layer of masonry that is one unit thick), and cellulose insulation was pumped into the cavity between the two wythes of brick.
 The home owner found that with this added insulation their furnace oil use dropped by a third compared to what they would typically expect to use.

 The homeowner then installed an air source heat pump with a backup electric furnace that would be capable of both heating and cooling the house.
-Removing the oil furnace improves the overall efficiency of the building, and reduces the carbon footprint, but it also lowers the health risks associated with burning fuel and producing CO2 within the home.
+Removing the oil furnace improves the overall efficiency of the building, and reduces the carbon footprint, but it also lowers the health risks associated with burning fuel and producing CO within the home.
 These changes alone led to a 61% reduction in the energy consumption in the home.

 Before & After